 Chromaffin cells: All these are cells that have affinity for particular salts of chromic acid, for this reason the name chromaffin cells.
 They grow from neural crest cells.
 They’re found on posterior abdominal wall near the sympathetic ganglion.
 Besides adrenal medulla, the other cases of chromaffin tissue are: paraganglia, para-aortic bodies, and glomus coccygeum (coccygeal body).

-Every gland is provided by 3 arteries from 3 distinct sources:
+Every gland is supplied by 3 arteries from 3 distinct sources:

 - Superior suprarenal artery: A branch of the inferior phrenic artery.